maglub/rpi-sous-vide/README.md

 After the reboot, the 1wire interface is enabled and you should be able to see your devices.
 You should give your sensors names in the conf/aliases.conf file now.

 ```
+#--- if you set up a greenhouse, change the application_type to "greenhouse" in conf/app.conf
 cd rpi-sous-vide
 ./bin/genAliases | tee conf/aliases.conf
 ```